Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 54,993

-Proposed New Contract Acres: 600
+Goal for New Contract Acres: 1800

-Complemented Project Type: Canal lining and piping
+Complemented Project Type: canal lining and piping

-The El Paso County Water Improvement District No. 1 in El Paso County, Texas used 13 Reclamation WaterSMART Program grants, six in the Water and Energy Efficiency Grant and seven in the Small-Scale Water Efficient Project category, to line and convert canals to pipe.
-These projects will reduce seepage and spillage, ensure consistent water delivery to agricultural areas along the Rio Grande Valley, and reduce sediment loading to improve the quality of water delivered.
-With additional NRCS assistance, agricultural producers, including over one 1000 historically underserved producers, will be able to install sprinklers, micro-irrigation systems, and pipelines, line ditches, protect banks from erosion, and restore a wetland.
+The El Paso County Water Improvement District No. 1 in El Paso County, Texas, used 13 Reclamation WaterSMART Program grants, six in the Water and Energy Efficiency Grant and seven in the Small-Scale Water Efficient Project category, to line and convert canals to pipe.
+These projects will reduce water loss from seepage and spillage, ensure consistent water delivery to agricultural areas along the Rio Grande Valley, and reduce sediment loading to improve the quality of water delivered.
+With additional NRCS assistance, agricultural producers, including historically underserved producers, will be able to install sprinklers, micro-irrigation systems, and pipelines, line ditches, protect banks from erosion, and restore a wetland.
 In addition to the water saving and drought resilience benefits, EQIP funding will reduce sediment transported to surface water, improve crop productivity and health, and improve habitat for fish and other aquatic species.

 Utah

-Priority Area Extent in Acres: 620
+Priority Area Extent in Acres: 764

-Reclamation WaterSMART Program Categories: WEEG (2023)
+Reclamation WaterSMART Funding Opportunities: WEEG (2024)

-Complemented Project Type: Canal piping
+Complemented Project Type: automation

 Washington